A Classic Reinvented

 - Abundant, Drought-tolerant Landscaping

-Be the first to learn about new features, sign up for our newsletter or FOLLOW US on Social Media.
-The changes envisioned by Paseo Nuevo are certain to enhance the positive experiences that residents and visitors alike will share as Santa Barbara finds ways to offer even more in its community.
+Sign up for our newsletter and be the first to learn about new features, new stores, hot deals or FOLLOW US on Social Media.
+The enhanced amenities at Paseo Nuevo are to compliment the positive experiences that residents and visitors alike will share as Santa Barbara finds ways to offer even more in its community.

 Paseo Nuevo Renovation 75% Complete and On Track for Grand Reopening in Summer 2020